Billionaire Profile

 Philanthropy

-Palmer is also involved in philanthropy and has donated to various causes.
-He is a trustee of the Los Angeles County Museum of Art (LACMA) and has supported the Pepperdine School of Law, endowing The Geoffrey H. Palmer Center for Entrepreneurship and the Law.
+Geoffrey Palmer is a philanthropist and has donated to various charitable organizations, including the Los Angeles County Museum of Art and the Pepperdine School of Law.

 Career Milestones